Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Homology of weighted no- -equal spaces

 \begin{enumerate}[(i)] \item If $f_i$ is a follower and $g_i$ is not, then $f \prec g$. \item If $f_i$ and $g_i$ are both followers, then they are ordered by number of elements, and then arbitrarily (e.g.~in lexicographic order) if they have the same number of elements. \item If $f_i$ and $g_i$ are not followers, then we order their elements from largest to smallest; they are then ordered lexicographically, but according to a backwards order on the ``alphabet''.
 That is,

 \end{enumerate}

-\begin{lem} A cell in $P(n,\mathcal{W},k)$ is critical if and only if every block is either \begin{enumerate}[(a)] \item A singleton which is not a follower. \item A follower such that its weight and that of its leader add up to at least $k+1$. \end{enumerate} \end{lem}
+\begin{lem} A cell in $P(n,\mathcal{W},k)$ is critical if and only if every block is either \begin{enumerate}[(a)] \item A singleton which is not a follower; or, \item A follower such that its weight and that of its leader add up to at least $k+1$. \end{enumerate} \end{lem}

-\begin{proof} The matching of the other cells is as follows.
-We look at the first block where the cell does not match the definition of critical.
+\begin{proof} We claim that the matching of the other cells is as follows.
+We look at the first block where a given cell does not match the characterization of critical given above.
 There are two possibilities: \begin{itemize} \item The block is a follower and, together with its leader, has total weight at most $k$.
 In that case, the cell matches \emph{up} to the cell in which the follower and its leader are combined. \item The block is not a follower or a singleton; if preceded by a non-follower singleton, it has at least one element smaller than that singleton.
 Then the cell matches \emph{down} to the cell where the least element of the block is split off into its own block which comes before the rest.
-This is now a leader--follower pair, and its leader is not also a follower. \end{itemize} The match-up and match-down cells pair to form a discrete gradient vector field.
+This is now a leader--follower pair, and its leader is not also a follower. \end{itemize} If $f$ matches up to $g$, then $g$ matches down to $f$, because the new combined block cannot be a follower (otherwise the leader in $f$ would also be a follower, contradicting the definition of leader).
+Similarly, if $g$ matches down to $f$, then $f$ matches up to $g$.
+Thus, the match-up and match-down cells pair to form a discrete vector field.

-It remains to show that this discrete gradient vector field is induced by our ordering.
+It remains to show that this discrete vector field is induced by our ordering.
 Let $f$ be a match-down cell and $g$ be the corresponding match-up cell.
 We need to show $f$ is the greatest face of $g$ and $g$ is the least coface of $f$.

 To show that $f$ is the greatest face of $g$, consider the result of splitting any earlier block of $g$.
 Because $g$ looks like a critical cell at that stage, that block is a follower; after splitting, it is shorter and is still a follower, so it is smaller by property (ii) of the ordering.
 In contrast, among ways to split the $k$th block another way, or to split a later block, $f$ is the greatest because it is the only one for which the $k$th block begins with the least element of the $k$th block of $g$ (here we apply properties (i) and (iii)).